Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 #### Use Case: Central installation of QGIS on a network drive

 Instead of placing the QGIS application folder on a local drive on the user's pc it's possible to place this folder on a networked drive, for example.
 "X:\\Programs\\qgis".
-There is no need to change anything else
+There is the only neccesary change

 Since QGIS do not write/update setup data to the QGIS program directory, it can be can be shared by many users.
-The only drawback is a longer start-up time because network shares generally is slower than a local drive.
+The only drawback is longer start-up time because network shares generally is slower than a local drive.

 #### Use Case: Installation of QGIS on CITRIX